-This year, we are introducing a January term — an intensive, fully remote experience in which students will be able to enroll in one class that will run Jan.
+This year, we introduced a January term — an intensive, fully remote experience in which students will be able to enroll in one class that will run Jan.
 4–Jan.
 29, 2021.
-This new term will afford us the flexibility to reimagine the distribution of courses across the academic year.
+This new term affords the flexibility to reimagine the distribution of courses across the academic year.
 Traditionally, students take four courses in each of the fall and spring semesters.
 Based on feedback from students and faculty alike, we recognize that a four-class load in a remote environment is taxing in ways that differ from the in-person experience.
 A normal course load in the fall will be 3–3.5 credits.
 Remaining credit requirements will be distributed across the new J-Term and spring semesters.

 No student will be required to attend in-person classes, nor will any faculty member be required to teach on campus this fall.

 As President Smith shared on Oct.
 13, juniors and seniors will be invited back to live on campus for the spring semester — with similar safety protocols in place as we have had this fall for first-year students and sophomores.
 Once again, no student will be required to return to campus.